Alcohol & substance misuse – advice for all

 In addition, unlawful possession of a controlled drug is a criminal offence.
 A drugs conviction can cause problems obtaining a travel visa to enter some countries.
 It can also affect job prospects.
 An employer may check if an applicant has a criminal record or any past convictions.

-Drink Aware -raises awareness about alcohol, health issues, legislation and drinking on their website www.drinkaware.co.uk
+Drink Aware -raises awareness about alcohol, health issues, legislation and drinking on their website at www.drinkaware.co.uk

-Drugwise – provides evidence based information on drugs, alcohol and tobacco on the website www.drugwise.org.uk
+Drugwise – provides evidence based information on drugs, alcohol and tobacco on their website at www.drugwise.org.uk

-FRANK – the National Drugs Helpline (also called Talk to Frank) is a website for young people providing free, confidential drugs information and advice 24 hours a day – visit www.talktofrank.com
+FRANK – the National Drugs Helpline (also called Talk to Frank) is a website for young people providing free, confidential drugs information and advice 24 hours a day – visit their website at www.talktofrank.com

-National Treatment Agency (now NHE) provides information for healthcare professionals and partners on the website www.nta.nhs.uk
+National Treatment Agency (now NHE) provides information for healthcare professionals and partners on the website at www.nta.nhs.uk

 Further research and learning